lucashfreitas/serverless-clean-api-domain-example/README.md

 - Authentication & Authorization
 - Mappers, DTOs.

+Should be easy and simple to develop, test and deploy a serverless API that has all these features and more

 ## Goal? :runner:

 Set up a testable serverless web api on AWS Serverless environment that can be deployed easily and have all the basic concepts above available.